theuerc/Website/gitpod/docs/usage-based-billing.md

 - Usage-based billing is an early-access (invitation only) feature.

-- You will need to cancel any existing (prepad) team-plan before configuring usage-based billing.
+- You will need to cancel any existing (prepaid) team-plan before configuring usage-based billing.

 - Metered usage includes prebuilds.